psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Updated .clinerules to include Development Environment section
    - Standardized on PowerShell conventions for command execution
    - Commands will be prefixed with "powershell -Command" when executing
+   - All terminal commands will use Windows/PowerShell syntax (not Linux/Mac)
+   - File paths will use Windows conventions (backslashes or properly escaped)

 ## Current State Assessment